 - Be sure to check the amount in the EFL, because while most base charges are for modest amounts, such as $5.00 or $10.00, some plans charge huge base charges of over $100!

 3 Energy Charge:

-This is the rate charged by your electricity provider.
-Your electricity provider sells you your energy and bills you.
-They’re the company whose logo appears on your bills.
+In the Electricity Facts Label, you will see the rate charged by your electricity provider.
+Your electricity provider sells you energy and bills you.
+They’re the company whose name appears on your bills.

 4 TDU Charge:

 - TDU stands for Transmission and Distribution Utility.